paypal/paypal-android/adr/1-remove-graphql-generics.md

 ## Consequences

 The code will become less DRY, but the task to create a JSONObject GraphQL query isn't overly complex.
 In this scenario, we may benefit less from DRY code than we do from having readible code that's easy to follow.
+We do gain flexibility by removing generics, since the API layer will have access to the full `HttpRequest` object.

 [1]: https://github.com/paypal/Android-SDK/blob/1fa0b256c00dc0b95872c21cc4865e6f58d4dd88/CorePayments/src/test/java/com/paypal/android/corepayments/graphql/fundingEligibility/FundingEligibilityQueryTest.kt#L12
 [2]: https://github.com/paypal/Android-SDK/blob/1fa0b256c00dc0b95872c21cc4865e6f58d4dd88/CorePayments/src/main/java/com/paypal/android/corepayments/graphql/fundingEligibility/FundingEligibilityQuery.kt#L10